davecoll3/speak-ev/README.md

 ![Terms Collection](readme-files/images/terms-collection.png)

-  In the 'users' collection above, the value asscoiated with the 'username' key is entered by a new user when they are generating an account.
-This is an alphanumeric value, controlled by the use of the pattern attribute in the username input, and is checked agains existing 'username' values in the database to prevent duplication; as shown by the code snippet below.
+  In the 'users' collection above, the value associated with the 'username' key is entered by a new user when they are generating an account.
+This is an alphanumeric value, controlled by the use of the pattern attribute in the username input, and is checked against existing 'username' values in the database to prevent duplication; as shown by the code snippet below.

   ```
     # sign up function to add new users to the database